The Story Behind ‘Let Them Eat Cake’, Marie-Antoinette’s Famous Quote

 2. Queen Marie Antoinette Actually Cared About Her People

-Despite Marie-Antoinette’s undeniably lavish lifestyle, historians agree that she was an intelligent woman who displayed sensitivity towards France’s poor, starving population.
+Despite Queen Marie-Antoinette’s undeniably lavish lifestyle, historians agree that she was an intelligent woman who displayed sensitivity toward France’s poor, starving population.

 During her life in the French court, Queen Marie-Antoinette donated generously to charitable causes.
 In some letters to her family in Austria, we can also see that she cares about her people, perhaps in her own way.

-In any case, this Marie-Antoinette Let Them Eat Cake statement was used to illustrate the gap between the aristocracy in France and its plight.
+In any case, this Let Them Cake story was used to illustrate the gap between the aristocracy in France and its plight.

 Trying to Kill the Rumors